 Globalization is integrating not just trade, investment and financial markets.
 It is also integrating consumer markets. … [Economically, ] there is fierce competition to sell to consumers worldwide, with increasingly aggressive advertising.

-global elites and global middle classes” who follow the same consumption styles, showing preferences for “global brands”.
-There are the “global teens” — some 270 million 15—to 18-year-olds in 40 countries — inhabiting a “global space”, a single pop-culture world, soaking up the same videos and music and providing a huge market for designer running shoes, t-shirts and jeans.
+global elites and global middle classes who follow the same consumption styles, showing preferences for global brands.
+There are the global teens — some 270 million 15—to 18-year-olds in 40 countries — inhabiting a global space, a single pop-culture world, soaking up the same videos and music and providing a huge market for designer running shoes, t-shirts and jeans.

 … At the same time the consumer receives a flood of information through commercial advertising.
 An average American, it is estimated, sees 150,000 advertisements on television in his or her lifetime.
 And advertising is increasing worldwide, faster than population or incomes.
 Global advertising spending, by the most conservative reckoning, is now $435 billion.

 Human Development Report 1998 Overview, United Nations Development Programme (UNDP)

 Also worth quoting at some length is part of a paper looking at democracy and transnational media, labeled

 The leading transnational media giants are often American or at least Western corporations.
 To expand markets they must continue to look for new regions for expansion.
 Southeast Asia, for example, may be one of the last major regions to be affected by international satellites.

 It really was not until the 1990s, for example, that Southeast Asia saw Western television enter on a massive scale.
 Advances in technology plus market liberalization were reasons.
 Asia, of course, is the largest worldwide market (2.8 billion) and has one-third of the world’s television sets.
 While Asia has been known to foster a distinct culture and linguistic heritage, this specialty is now in jeopardy.
 We see MTV, Western news and movie channels, and other Western media influences spreading across Asia.
 The cultural heritage of these countries is being threatened by trans border data flow, media images moving across national borders thanks to new electronic forms of media delivery.
 People are told they need products they never

 Then there is the danger that comes when making money is more important than quality of information flow.
 China’s 1.2 billion people are a very desirable audience.
 Consider what happened when News Corporation purchased STAR TV in 1993.
 A controversial program on the Chinese government on BBC Work Television News lead to PRC official complaints.
 Murdock simply pulled the plug.
 Note that he also was an investor in the Beijing People’s Daily.
 Similar pressures caused him to pressure Harper Collins of London to cancel a book contract with a former ambassador to China because it too was critical of the regime.